petermaksymo/PlanIt/Readme.md

 # Development Environment

+More information can be found in the [Wiki](https://github.com/ECE444-2021Fall/project1-education-pathways-group-10-4sight/wiki#developer-commands).

 1. Download and install [docker-compose](https://docs.docker.com/compose/install/#install-compose)

-2. From the project directory, run `docker-compose -f docker-compose.yml up -d`
+2. From the project directory, run `docker-compose -f docker-compose.yml up -d --build`

 3. The App should be up at [localhost:3000](http://localhost:3000) and you can see the logs with `docker logs --follow planit_app`